 by the American Council for Construction Education (ACCE).
 It builds on the principles

 and technical knowledge gained in the Building Construction Technology, Civil Engineering

 Technology – Highway focus, or Architectural Technology Associate degree programs.

 It prepares graduates to manage the entire construction process.
 Students get advanced

 education in estimating, scheduling, contracts, safety, virtual design and construction

 and project management.

-Students have access to a state-of-the-art facility that features an interactive learning center where all structural steel, process piping, mechanical systems, and electrical systems are exposed or behind glass.
-Laboratory facilities provide a practical, "hands-on" experience using an expensive array of sophisticated equipment in up-to-date laboratories devoted to testing and solving problems students are likely to encounter in the field.
+Students have access to a state-of-the-art facility that features most structural steel, process piping, mechanical systems, and electrical systems exposed or behind glass.
+Modern laboratory facilities provide a practical, "hands-on" experience using an array of equipment devoted to testing and solving problems students are likely to encounter in the field.

 The program degree options are: